JanAdamiak/HouseEvaluation/README.md

-This tool will help with evaluating your house price in Edinburgh. by comapring it with other houses on the market.
+# This web app helps with evaluating a house price in Edinburgh.
+Model was built using statsmodels by scraping Zoopla's data.

-Done:
-Scrape multiple websites
-Clean the data
-Make a regression model

-TODO:
+Zoopla.py is my scraper.

-Make the model more accurate
+Model_summary.jpg shows the model evaluation.

-Make flask app to make it more user friendly.
+model.py is my trained model that I pickle and then use in my Flask app.

+app.py is my Flask app with the model API.